aws/aws-advanced-python-wrapper/docs/development-guide/Pipelines.md

 The most common usage of the connect pipeline is to fetch extra credentials from external locations.

-An example would be the IAM connection plugin.
+An example would be the [IAM connection plugin](../using-the-python-driver/using-plugins/UsingTheIamAuthenticationPlugin.md).
 The IAM connection plugin generates an IAM authentication token to be used when establishing a connection.
 Since authentication is only required when establishing a connection and not required for any subsequent execution, the IAM authentication plugin only needs to implement the connect pipeline.

 ## Force Connect Pipeline

-The force connect pipeline is similar to the connect pipeline except that it will use the default `DriverConnectionProvider` class to establish connections regardless of whether a non-default `ConnectionProvider` has been requested via `ConnectionProviderManager.set_connection_provider(connection_provider)`.
-For most plugins, the connect and force connect implementation will be equivalent.
+The force_connect pipeline is similar to the connect pipeline except that it will use the default `DriverConnectionProvider` class to establish connections regardless of whether a non-default `ConnectionProvider` has been requested via `ConnectionProviderManager.set_connection_provider(connection_provider)`.
+For most plugins, the connect and force_connect implementation will be equivalent.

 ## Execute Pipeline

-The execute pipeline performs additional work for python method calls.
+The execute pipeline performs additional work for Python method calls.

 Usages for this pipeline include:

 - handling execution exceptions
 - logging and measuring execution information
 - caching execution results
-- updates the host lists before executing the python method
+- updating the host lists before executing the Python method
-- catches network exceptions and performs the failover procedure
+- catching network exceptions and performing the failover procedure

 ## Host List Provider Pipeline